subsquid/docs/docs/tutorials/ethereum-local-development.md

 };
 ```

-The `mining` configuration will continuously mine blocks, even if no events or transactions are executed, it can be useful for debugging.
+The `mining` configuration will continuously mine blocks, even if no events or transactions are executed.
+This can be useful for debugging.
 You can read more about it on [hardhat official documentation](https://hardhat.org/hardhat-network/docs/reference#mining-modes).

 #### 3. Sample contract

-In project's folder, there should be a `contracts` subfolder now, with a sample contract named `Lock.sol`.
-To compile this contract and verify its correctness, in a terminal, launch:
+There should be a `contracts` subfolder in the project folder now, with a sample contract named `Lock.sol`.
+To compile this contract and verify its correctness, run

 ```bash
 npx hardhat compile
 ```

-You should find the contract's ABI at the location: `artifacts/contracts/Lock.sol/Lock.json`, **it will be useful for indexing**.
+You should find the contract's ABI at `artifacts/contracts/Lock.sol/Lock.json`.
+This file **will be useful in squid development**.

 #### 4. Launch hardhat node

-From the hardhat project folder chosen in the initialization process (in our case, the project's root folder), run this command in a console window:
+From the project root folder, run

 ```bash
 npx hardhat node